-The Role of the School Board is to NOT: The Role of the Superintendent is to
+The Role of the School Board is to NOT: The Role of the Superintendent is to NOT: Carry out policies or micro-manage; Direct any staff other than the Superintendent; Create surprises; Abdicate Board responsibility; Press narrow personal agendas; As individuals, make promises that would appear to be binding upon the Board and/or District.
+Make policies; Create surprises; Assume Board responsibilities; Press narrow personal agendas; Be the sole spokesperson for the Board; Discourage open discussion and feedback.

-NOT:

-Carry out policies or micro- Make policies;

-manage; Create surprises;

-Direct any staff other than the Assume Board responsibilities;

-Superintendent; Press narrow personal agendas;

-Create surprises; Be the sole spokesperson for the

-Abdicate Board responsibility; Board;

-Press narrow personal agendas; Discourage open discussion and

-As individuals, make promises that feedback.

-would appear to be binding upon

-the Board and/or District.